wp-plugins/socialgrid/readme.txt

 == Changelog ==

+= 2.11 =
+* Added Technorati to the mix of new icons.
+It behaves similarly to the RSS icon, in that it doesn't require any input and generates your Technorati profile link automatically.

 = 2.1 =
 * ALL NEW icons!
 New services added like Posterous, FriendFeed, and Brightkite!
 * ALL NEW icon size!
 Now you can show "mini" 16x16 pixel icons on your site, instead of the normal 32x32 pixel ones.